Two things that always go hand-in-hand beautifully are snorkeling and travel.

 If I’m checking a bag for my flight, chances are that I can fit normal-sized fins in my suitcase without much issue.
 Regular fins are definitely best to have on-hand (they’re much more powerful) if you can pack them, but usually they’re too big to fit in a carry-on.

-(For our guide on the best regular-sized fins for snorkeling, check out The Best Snorkel Fins for Beginners, Advanced Snorkelers & Travelers.)
+(For our guide on the best regular-sized fins for snorkeling, check out our full-length guide on the best snorkel fins.)

 If I need something smaller to pack, my pick for fins among the best snorkel gear for travel are the SCUBAPRO GO Sport (look on Amazon).
 They’re formatted well for travel, using a shorter design that takes up less room in your luggage with lighter-weight material (monprene, which is a high-end fin material) than the old traditional rubber fins that seem to always weigh a ton.